2 Physically Protecting Sensitive DataJim Shen (J-PAL, Massachusetts Institute of Technology)

 2.6.4 Federal Statistical Research Data Centers (FSRDC)

-Each of the currently 29 RDC locations has at least one full-time staff member, and the entire IT infrastructure is maintained by Census Bureau IT staff.
+As of January 2021, there are 30 FSRDC locations.
+Each has at least one full-time staff member, and the entire IT infrastructure is maintained by Census Bureau IT staff.
 Initial startup costs reach hundreds of thousands of dollars.
 Partner institutions cover part of the cost of maintaining each RDC location (U.S. Census Bureau n.d.a).
+For more information, see U.S. Census Bureau (n.d.a, n.d.b).

 2.6.5 Statistics Canada Real Time Remote Access (RTRA)